danellisprojects/danellisprojects.github.io/_pages/cv.md

 ***Attention to Detail***: Demonstrated meticulousness in data analysis and reporting.
 Thoroughly reviewed and validated datasets to ensure accuracy.

-***Technical Proficiency***: Python, SQL, and Excel expertise.
+***Technical Proficiency***: Python, SQL, Power BI, Looker Studio and Excel expertise.
 Utilised these tools to manipulate, analyse, and visualise data effectively.

 ***Problem-Solving and Communication***: Solid numerical skills acquired from a diverse background.
 Excel proficiency and ability to present complex findings in a clear and concise manner.